mstable/MIPs/MIPS/mip-5.md

 Choices between managing the capital and utilising a third party capital manager (i.e. yEarn).
 Having a proven and efficient third party to operate this section of the contract was a clear optimisation vs having to deal with the additional complexity with, for example, a Curve pool that provides incentives in CRV.

-In terms of making this interaction generic internally, there were two choices as to where this could take place - either in the ymUSD contract, or in a specified manager contract.
-Having a single replaceable manager contract with a generic interface will allow for migration of funds from one 'strategy' to the next when the time comes, and reduces the urgency for making upgrades to the core ymUSD contract.
+In terms of making this interaction generic internally, there were two choices as to where this could take place - either in the imUSD contract, or in a specified manager contract.
+Having a single replaceable manager contract with a generic interface will allow for migration of funds from one 'strategy' to the next when the time comes, and reduces the urgency for making upgrades to the core imUSD contract.

 **Deposit box**

-There was a large decision in either having MTA rewards accrue to ymUSD holders, or having a seperate deposit box from which to earn the yield.
-In order to keep the `transfer` function cost of the ymUSD token to a minimum, and to facilitate the boosted and locked up rewards, it was a major optimisation to move this to a seperate contract.
+There was a large decision in either having MTA rewards accrue to imUSD holders, or having a seperate deposit box from which to earn the yield.
+In order to keep the `transfer` function cost of the imUSD token to a minimum, and to facilitate the boosted and locked up rewards, it was a major optimisation to move this to a seperate contract.

 ### Technical Specification

 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces mStable currently exposes or the creations of new ones.-->

-#### ymUSD
+#### imUSD

 **Ensures backwards compatibility** by maintaining all functions from the [previous SAVE interface][4].